ocoretech/CTF-workbook/VulnForum.md

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/11c3ab2f-d612-44cd-abb3-a98cf6bb9331)

-On Github there's a configuration file.
-There are some tags given which can be used while writing a comment to John.
+On Github there's a configuration file including some tags given which can be used while writing a comment to John.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/2e3a74cd-0e8a-4db5-96e3-449ce55b7a2f)